apache/beam/website/www/site/content/en/blog/beam-2.33.0.md

 * Python GBK by default will fail on unbounded PCollections that have global windowing and a default trigger.
 The `--allow_unsafe_triggers` flag can be used to override this. ([BEAM-9487](https://issues.apache.org/jira/browse/BEAM-9487)).
 * Python GBK will fail if it detects an unsafe trigger unless the `--allow_unsafe_triggers` flag is set. ([BEAM-9487](https://issues.apache.org/jira/browse/BEAM-9487)).
+* Since release 2.30.0, "The AvroCoder changes for BEAM-2303 \[changed\] the reader/writer from the Avro ReflectDatum* classes to the SpecificDatum* classes" (Java).
+The `useReflectApi` setting, introduced in this release, allows reverting to the previous behavior ([BEAM-12628](https://issues.apache.org/jira/browse/BEAM-12628)).

 <!--
 ### Deprecations